Is The AZEK Company Inc. (AZEK) a Keeper?

-The AZEK Company Inc. (NYSE:AZEK) went up by 1.41% from its latest closing price compared to the recent 1-year high of $39.78.
-The company’s stock price has collected 0.48% of gains in the last five trading sessions.
+The AZEK Company Inc. (NYSE:AZEK) went down by -1.83% from its latest closing price compared to the recent 1-year high of $35.05.
+The company’s stock price has collected 2.21% of gains in the last five trading sessions.

 Is It Worth Investing in The AZEK Company Inc. (NYSE :AZEK) Right Now?